 Hula has excellent conformation and we are pleased with her as our first Walter O Rielly filly that we have retained.
 She IS a Smoky Black and as a broodmare in our program she can produce buckskins, palominos or perhaps other smoky blacks.
 She was started under saddle and showed us that she is trainable.
 She is friendly and catchable about anywhere.

 She was bred to TRR Paddys Texas Gin for a 2017 foal and had a bay stallion, Paddys Gin Rafiki JW.
 That colt was sold and was unfortunately lost in training.
 She had 2018 off and then produced a 2019 buckskin stallion, Paddys Gin Sahara JW and a 2020 bay filly for, Paddys Gin Odessa JW, both by Tex.
 We are super excited about this cross and so are many of our prospective buyers that we visit with.
 Hula is a super great mama too.
 We are hopeful for a long future of Hula being paired up with our various Paddys Irish Whiskey sons.
 We have exposed her to Top Gun Whiskey for a 2021 foal and she had a buckskin filly, Top Gun Spruce JW.
-She was exposed back to him again for a 2022 foal, but unfortunately came up open, so she is exposed to him again for a 2023 foal.
+She was exposed back to him again for a 2022 foal, but unfortunately came up open.
+She had a dark bay/buckskin filly this year, Top Gun Onyx JW.